olafmat/decode-it/README.md

-# My submissions to the Decode-IT competition organized by pracuj.pl in 2020
+# My submissions to the Decode-IT algorithmic competition organized by pracuj.pl in 2020

 The repo does not include source data and task texts as being under copyright of the competition creator.